B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Related Work

-\textbf{Evaluation of Large Vision-Language Models.} Recent advancements in LVLMs have led to improvements in datasets and evaluation methods.
+Recent advancements in LVLMs have led to improvements in datasets and evaluation methods.
 LVLM-eHub~\cite{xu2023lvlm} and Tiny LVLM-eHub~\cite{shao2023tiny} organize multiple vision-language benchmarks, while MME Bench~\cite{fu2023mme} introduces a new evaluation dataset.
 Other benchmarks like LAMM~\cite{yin2023lamm}, MMBench~\cite{liu2023mmbench}, Seed Bench~\cite{li2023seed} also contribute to LVLM evaluation.
 However, there is a lack of research on assessing LVLMs' resistance to attacks on text and image modalities.
 To address this, we propose a benchmark that evaluates LVLMs' ability to withstand attacks on images, text, and bias.